 Andrew Lansley’s input

-In 2011, England’s coalition government, through the health secretary, Andrew Lansley, introduced a responsibility deal which asked food and drink manufacturers and supermarkets to volunteer their own pledges to make their popular products healthier, such as reducing salt and sugar content.
+In 2011, England’s coalition government, through the health secretary, Andrew Lansley, introduced a responsibility deal which asked food and drinks manufacturers and supermarkets to volunteer their own pledges to make their popular products healthier, such as reducing salt and sugar content.
 In that year, 10,000 cases of heart disease and stroke and 1,500 cases of cancer were recorded according to researchers.

-Rise in cases of health conditions
+A rise in the number of health conditions

-However, the period between 2011 and 2014, saw an annual reduction in daily dietary salt intake slow to 0.11g for men and to 0.07g for women.
-Imperial College London, had its author’s estimate at 9,900 extra cases of heart disease and stroke, plus 710 associated deaths, between 2011 and 2018, 1,500 additional cases of stomach cancer and 610 associated deaths, which may have resulted from the slowdown.
+However, the period between 2011 and 2014, saw an annual reduction in daily dietary salt intake slow to 0.11g for men and to 0.07 g for women.
+Imperial College London, had its author’s estimate at 9,900 extra cases of heart disease and stroke, plus 710 associated deaths, between 2011 and 2018, 1,500 additional cases of stomach cancer, and 610 associated deaths, which may have resulted from the slowdown.
 The researchers also projected that if the slowdown persisted there would be an estimated 26,000 extra cases of heart disease or stroke and 3,800 additional stomach cancer cases by 2025.
-This would be a huge blow to societal health and would have led to reduced production levels and increased health bill.
+This would be a huge blow to societal health and would have led to reduced production levels and increased health bills.

 The disastrous action

-A debate is put in air as to whether the industry by itself can be depended upon to make products healthier, according to Anthony Laverty, of Imperial College’s public health policy evaluation unit.
+A debate is put in the air as to whether the industry by itself can be depended upon to make products healthier, according to Anthony Laverty, of Imperial College’s public health policy evaluation unit.
 According to Graham MacGregor, the chair of the campaigning group Action on Salt, the paper showed that the Responsibility Deal was a disaster for public health.
-He cited an increase in cases of strokes, heart failure and heart attacks in the United Kingdom.
-Despite the study having some limitations as per the authors’ note, It was an observational modelling study which could not establish cause, and the researchers did not collect long-term data on salt intake in the same people, a factor that could affect the findings.
+He cited an increase in cases of strokes, heart failure, and heart attacks in the United Kingdom.
+Despite the study having some limitations as per the authors’ note, It was an observational modeling study that could not establish cause, and the researchers did not collect long-term data on salt intake in the same people, a factor that could affect the findings.
 Nevertheless, we can bet on some degree of truth and credibility in the findings.